Guide · coding-prep

 Use this every time the problem looks foreign.
 It takes 5-7 minutes and saves you from coding the wrong thing for 25.

-Step 2 — Work a 3-5 element example by hand (2-3 minutes).
+Step 2: Work a 3-5 element example by hand (2-3 minutes).
 Pick a small concrete case and trace it on paper or the whiteboard.
 Not in your head.
-The act of writing the example out loud — "okay, meeting A is 1-5, B is 2-3, C is 4-7…" — surfaces structure your brain can't see while staring at the prompt.
+Writing the example out loud ("okay, meeting A is 1-5, B is 2-3, C is 4-7…") surfaces structure your brain can't see while staring at the prompt.

-Step 3 — Ask whether the brute force is acceptable (30 seconds).
+Step 3: Ask whether the brute force is acceptable (30 seconds).
 "For each minute in the time range, count active meetings.
 That's O(time × n).
-If time is bounded, it's actually fine — is the input size bounded?"
-Often the interviewer will say "no, do better" or "yes, that's fine for now, but show me the optimization too."
+If time is bounded, that's fine.
+Is the input size bounded?"
+Often the interviewer says "no, do better" or "yes, that's fine for now, but show me the optimization too."
 Either answer is gold.

-Step 4 — Map to a known pattern.
+Step 4: Map to a known pattern.
 Once you've worked the example, you'll notice it resembles one of: two-pointer, sliding window, sweep line, monotonic stack, BFS/DFS, dynamic programming on a small state, binary search on answer.
-If you can articulate "this feels like a sweep-line problem because…" you're 80% of the way to the solution.
+If you can say "this feels like a sweep-line problem because…" you're 80% of the way to the solution.

 Why pattern-matching from memory fails

 Trying to recognize the pattern before working the example is the most common new-grad mistake on hard problems.
-You scan your memory for "I've seen this — was it the activity selection one? the meeting rooms one?" — and either you find a near-match and try to ram it into the new problem (often wrong), or you don't find one and freeze.
+You scan your memory ("I've seen this, was it the activity selection one? the meeting rooms one?") and either you find a near-match and try to ram it into the new problem (often wrong), or you don't find one and freeze.

 The fix is to invert the order.
 Work the example first.
 Then ask "what pattern does this concrete trace resemble?"
-Pattern recognition runs much faster on a worked example than on a problem statement.
-Levels.fyi's interview-debrief writing repeatedly flags "jumped to a remembered pattern" as a top reason strong candidates get downgraded on novel problems — the candidate force-fits and misses an O(n) → O(n²) regression.
+Pattern recognition runs faster on a worked example than on a problem statement.
+Levels.fyi's interview-debrief writing repeatedly flags "jumped to a remembered pattern" as a top reason strong candidates get downgraded on novel problems: the candidate force-fits and misses an O(n) to O(n²) regression.

 Solve the smallest possible version